asvirdi/ML-workshop-ali/labs/lab 2.md

 3. Run `git clone https://github.com/aliSyed68/workshop` in a directory of your preference (eg. C:/Development)

 4. If you are not able to clone, we can email the repository to you.
-You can download and open this in a text editor/IDE to continue.
+You can download and `Open` this in a text editor/IDE to continue.

 5. Go into the **workshop** directory -- `cd workshop`